grokify/gogithub/pullrequest/README.md

 # GitHub Pull Requests

-This project is to auto-generate a GitHub Pages HTML page that produces various reports.
+This project is query and inspect pull requests.

 ## APIs